 From time to time, we have released, and may continue to release, guidance in our quarterly earnings releases, quarterly earnings conference calls, or otherwise, regarding our future performance that represents our management's estimates as of the date of release.
 This guidance, which includes forward-looking statements, has been and will be based on projections prepared by our management.
-These projections are not prepared with a view toward compliance with published guidelines of the American Institute of Certified Public Accountants, and neither our registered public accountants nor any other independent expert or outside party compiles or examines the projections.
-Accordingly, no such person expresses any opinion or any other form of assurance with respect to the projections.
+These projections are not prepared with a view toward compliance with published guidelines of the American Institute of Certified Public Accountants, and neither our registered public accountants nor any other form of assurance with respect to the projections.